 Color: blue, yellow, and purple

-Cancer of the bladder uses a blue, yellow, and purple ribbon for recognition.
-The American Bladder Cancer Society state that bladder cancer accounts for up 5 percent of all cancer cases.
+Bladder cancer is represented by a blue, yellow, and purple ribbon.
+The American Bladder Cancer Society state that bladder cancer accounts for 5% of all cancer cases.
 Men are more likely to develop it than women.

 May is Bladder Cancer Awareness Month.